Case Study | How Melbourne Symphony Orchestra Used Advanced Analysis to Plan for the 2021 Season

 Having come up with a proposal for 2021 and undertaken the appropriate research to test elements of the plan, the MSO now understands patron preferences and has identified the key price points.
 They are now equipped with the relevant evidence to make informed decisions about their next season.

 MSO have the confidence to set price points in line with their customers’ willingness to pay at both the top end ($131) and low end ($67).
 And what’s more, by overlaying each customer’s willingness to pay against their preferred section of Hamer Hall, MSO are also able to determine what proportion of each section should be higher and lower priced.

 They know what a balanced season would look like in terms of repertoire, that customers are more attracted by the prospect of seeing MSO soloists, and that there is potential to offer two concerts in the same evening at 6 p.m. and 8:30 p.m. (provided the turnaround logistics work).

 MSO undertook Patron Preference Analysis, for real-world concerts and digital streams.

 Melbourne Symphony Orchestra is one of the many clients that are launching dynamic new seasons in the face of COVID-19.
-We’re happy to share our clients' journeys, and provide advice for your 2020-21 and 2021-22 seasons.
-Contact us directly or learn more about our consulting offerings at our Relaunch Center.
+We’re happy to share our clients’ journeys, and provide advice for your 2020-21 and 2021-22 seasons.
+Contact us directly or learn more about our consulting offerings for COVID Recovery.